umbraco/OurUmbraco/OurUmbraco.Site/scripts/amcharts/README.md

 ### Related packages

-This package inlcudes `MapChart` (geographical maps) functionality.
+This package includes `MapChart` (geographical maps) functionality.
 However, it does not include geodata itself (map files) needed to instantiate the maps.

 Those are available via separate package: